microsoft/MixedReality-WebRTC/docs/manual/installation.md

 The C++ library is consumed as a NuGet package by adding a dependency to that package in your C++ project.
 The C++ library is often referred to as the **native** library.

+> [!IMPORTANT]
+> The C++ library as distributed in the NuGet pacakges currently requires some internal headers from the Google's WebRTC implementation to be used, which are **not** shipped with the NuGet packages.
+See bug [#123](https://github.com/microsoft/MixedReality-WebRTC/issues/123) for details.
+A workaround is to clone the repository _recursively_ to get those headers.

 In Visual Studio 2019:

 - Right-click on the C++ project > **Manage NuGet Packages...** to open the NuGet package manager window.